switcherapi/switcher-api/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to Switcher?
-You can start by looking through these `minor issue` and `help wanted` issues:
+You can start by looking through these `minor-issue` and `bug` issues:

-* [Minor issue][minor issue] - issues which should only require a few lines of code, and a test or two.
+* [Minor issue][minor-issue] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted][help wanted] - issues which should be a bit more involved than `minor` issues.
+* [Bug][bug] - issues which should be a bit more involved than `minor` issues.

 ### Pull Requests